Javascript is required

 • Data Acquisition, Signal Processing, and Digital Experimentation

-• Material Behavior, Characterization, and Testing
+• Material Behaviour, Characterisation, and Testing

 Comprehensive analyses of material response under static, dynamic, and cyclic loading conditions.
 Topics include fatigue and fracture mechanics, corrosion and wear, contact mechanics, surface effects, environmental degradation, and material property evolution under extreme conditions.